rachitnigam/rachitnigam.com/content/post/reconf-future.md

 However, HDLs still *fundamentally* operate at the gate-and-wire level of abstraction.
 Chisel designs, after being typechecked by the Scala compiler, are expanded into a structural specification of the hardware design.
-The level of reasoning is still at the structural level or *how* to compute a values instead of a computational one, or *what* values to compute.

-A more radical technique to lift the level of abstraction would be to specify *how* the computation occurs and use a compiler to generate the hardware to that specification.
+A more radical technique to lift the level of abstraction would be to specify *how* the computation occurs and use a compiler to generate the hardware for that specification.
 The architecture community has been exploring the idea of transforming behavioral (or functional) descriptions of computation into hardware designs.
 This is commonly referred to High-Level Synthesis (HLS)